fluffy/draft-jennings-game-state-over-rtp/draft-jennings-game-state-over-rtp.md

   wrist: Transform1
   ```

-Hand2 represes a wired skeletal hand.
+Hand2 represents a wired skeletal hand.
 Names of the joints are explained
 at [https://en.wikipedia.org/wiki/Interphalangeal_joints_of_the_hand]

 This is about 175 bytes @ 5Hz = 7 kbps